rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 - Should `Box` be special?

 - Drop order can change as a result of this RFC, is this a real stability problem?
-It is hard to imagine this breaking anything in the rust ecosystem.

-- Would lifetime changes be more breaking after NLL is stabilized?

-- How to avoid breaking changes if needed.
+How should this be resolved?